Xbox (console): Formal announcement and release

 The Xbox was officially unveiled to the public by Gates and guest professional wrestler Dwayne "The Rock" Johnson at CES 2001 in Las Vegas on January 3, 2001.
 Microsoft announced Xbox's release dates and prices at E3 2001 in May.
 Most Xbox launch titles were unveiled at E3, most notably Halo and Dead or Alive 3.

 The unit's release in November 2001 was partially hampered by the impact of the September 11 attacks on travel, as Microsoft could not travel to the Guadalajara facility to help test units.
 They were able to arrange to ship the units locally instead of testing at Microsoft facilities to have them ready for launch.

 The system was officially launched at midnight on November 15, 2001, three days before the subsequent launch of the Nintendo GameCube.
 A special event was held on the prior night as part of the grand opening of the flagship store of Toys 'R' Us at Times Square in New York City, in which 1,000 systems were shipped to the store to kick off sales.
-Bill Gates was present at the event, personally selling the very first Xbox console and greeting people in line and playing games with them at the numerous display units present.
+Bill Gates was present at the event, personally selling the first Xbox console and greeting people in line and playing games with them at the numerous display units present.